Life Insurance Trusts

 By being proactive and setting up an irrevocable life insurance trust, the individual may save their estate thousands of dollars in taxes.
 Due to the complicated nature of the tax codes and writing a trust which must comply with specific tax codes, it is important to work with an experienced attorney to create the trust.

 Without life insurance, families can face financial catastrophe if the family income is lost due to the death of the primary earner.
 If you are considering establishing a life insurance trust, you need an experienced estate planning attorney on your side to help you navigate the process.
-Botti & Morison Estate Planning Attorneys, Ltd. understands the intricacies involved in trust administration and can assist you and your loved ones.
+Botti & Morison understands the intricacies involved in trust administration and can assist you and your loved ones.

 Restrictions Of A Life Insurance Trust